Import and Export

 - files of this format are usually large (because they contain multiple versions of the same fragments, text representation of images, redundant representation of non-English characters);

-- they cannot contain some TRichView-specific information; some image formats cannot be stored in RTF and images of that formats are saved as bitmaps or metafiles.
+- they cannot contain some TRichView-specific information; some image formats cannot be stored in RTF and images of that formats are saved as bitmaps, metafiles or Png images.

 You can designate some text styles for using as RTF codes, and use RTF keywords in text items of these styles.